 Our third favorite is the Black Mountain range of bands, which provide 5 stackable tubes, two handles, a door anchor, ankle strap, exercise chart and carry case.
 Black Mountain also provides a lifetime guarantee.

-So, that was our line-up of best resistance bands.
-Our favorite band was the Emerge Pull Up Resistance Band, which is made from heavy duty latex rubber and provide resistance between 40 and 80 pounds.
+So, that was our line-up of best resistance loop bands.
+Our favorite band was the Emerge Pull Up Resistance Band, which is made from heavy-duty latex rubber and provide resistance between 40 and 80 pounds.
 This makes them suitable for both beginners and advanced lifters.
 We were also very impressed with the Sports Research Bands, with up to 200 pounds of resistance and very sturdy, stretchable bands.

 Frequently Asked Questions